 The Power of Self Advocacy

-This article was published as part of a partnership between Beyond Type 1 and Insulet.
+This article was published as part of a partnership between Beyond Type 1 and Insulet, an active partner of Beyond Type 1 at the time of publication.

 What a time to be T1D

-It is an amazing time to be alive with Type 1 diabetes.
+It is an amazing time to be alive with type 1 diabetes.
 Truly.
-And although we wouldn’t wish a T1D diagnosis on anyone, the advancements in technology and medications in the last decade is simply breathtaking.
-We live in a world where there is a range of CGMs to choose from, multiple pumps are being approved annually, two new glucagon formulations have been approved for the first time in decades, and patients have more choices than ever when it comes to their diabetes care.
+And although we wouldn’t wish a type 1 diabetes (T1D) diagnosis on anyone, the advancements in technology and medications in the last decade is simply breathtaking.
+We live in a world where there is a range of continuous glucose monitors (CGMs) to choose from, multiple pumps are being approved annually, two new glucagon formulations have been approved for the first time in decades and patients have more choices than ever when it comes to their diabetes care.

 At least, that’s the hope right?
 Sadly due to the nature of the health insurance system in the U.S., unlimited choices is rarely the case for people with diabetes.
 More commonly, people living with diabetes seem to be at the whims of their insurance companies, waiting to see what is covered to determine what type of treatment they get.
 And with new technology and medications being approved at rates never seen before, it often takes a while for health insurance companies to catch up.